TheStarport/FLHook/readme.md

 For any and all support, please visit https://the-startport.net and look for the FLHook forums.
 Github issues are available for bug reports *only*.

+## Visual Studio Extension

+A visual studio extension is available to ease the plugin creation process.
+A new project template named "FLHook Plugin Template" will create a ready to use FLHook plugin project for you.

+The extension is available on the visual studio marketplace here: https://marketplace.visualstudio.com/items?itemName=Alley.flhook-plugin-templates

+You can also build it yourself with the project located in misc/flhook_vsix.

 ## Credits

 * Initial FLHook development by mc_horst